-When you run your own business, there will come times when you may need cash quickly to cover an immediate need.
+When you run your own business, there may come times when you may need cash quickly to cover an immediate need.
 Short-term business loans can help, but you’ll need to know which type of short-term loan is right for you and its advantages and disadvantages.

 We’ll break down common situations where short-term loans can help your business and the types of financing to consider.